wuguishifu/page-parser/README.md

 - Add more prebaked components for standard components like img, pre, etc.
 - Add support for custom tex-like commands, for example \image{filepath.png}[className]
+- Build parser to convert .tex files into React components

 ### Credit